Suggestions for building, remodeling and living from Atlanta Insurance

 - Select natural plaster made from gypsum, rock and sand mixed with water.

 - Have existing paint tested by an Environmental Protection Agency (EAP)-certified lab before removing.
-If lead is found, hire a professional lead specialist to remove it.
+If lead is found, hire a professional lead professional to remove it.
 When it’s removed incorrectly, the damage could be costly and hazardous to your health.

 - Choose low-VOC natural latex paints for interior walls.